ecwpz91/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Let's invoke the build pipeline by using [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"}.
 Open the production project in the web console.

+You can also add the edit policy for the `userXX-coolstore-prod` Jenkins service account to the `userXX-coolstore-dev` project via the following command from the CodeReady Workspaces Terminal window:

+`oc policy add-role-to-user edit system:serviceaccount:userXX-coolstore-prod:jenkins -n userXX-coolstore-dev`

 Next, navigate to _Builds > Build Configs > monolith-pipeline_, click the small menu at the far right, and click _Start Build_:

 ![Prod]({% image_path pipe-start.png %})